Preserve America Grants

 Eligible recipients for these matching (50/50) grants include State Historic Preservation Officers, Tribal Historic Preservation Officers, designated Preserve America Communities, and Certified Local Governments that are applying for Preserve America Community designation.
 Individual grants range from $20,000 to $250,000.

-Details regarding the Preserve America grants program may be found at the National Park Service Web site.
+Details regarding the Preserve America grants program may be found at the National Park Service Preserve America Grants web page.

 Other National Park Service Grants